Become a Creator today!Start creating today - Share your story with the world!

 Speaker

 I also think it's a good idea for you guys to do ah you know factory visits by local kids, young young boys, and have them have them come in for a day and see what it's like.
-I think that would be really, really fantastic and we'll get a lot of people excited about ah working with you. and For whatever it's worth, i ah and Not that I want to give you more things to do, but I think you should start some sort of a peer alliance of American manufacturers who think like you.
+I think that'll be really, really fantastic and we'll get a lot of people excited about ah working with you. and For whatever it's worth, i ah and Not that I want to give you more things to do, but I think you should start some sort of a peer alliance of American manufacturers who think like you.
 There should be people like Origin in there, like Ernest Emerson and some of these other knife companies and other folks who are building things in America.
-This organization ought to meet, ah you know, at least annually and talk about things to support other manufacturers and and put out
+This organization ought to meet, ah you know, at least annually and talk about things to support other manufacturers and and put out um

 Speaker

-um put out messaging out there in the world to encourage ah young entrepreneurs to do things in America and also frankly to to do some lobbying of government officials going forward to be start being more pro-American.
+put out messaging out there in the world to encourage ah young entrepreneurs to do things in America and also frankly to to do some lobbying of government officials going forward to be start being more pro-American.

 Speaker